At a Glance

 Some tips for your application 🫡

 Tailor Your CV: Make sure your CV highlights your ecological consultancy experience, particularly any projects you've led in Scotland.
-Emphasise your knowledge of UK and EU ecological legislation, as well as any protected species licences you hold.
+Emphasise your knowledge of UK and EU ecological legislation and any relevant protected species licences.

 Craft a Compelling Cover Letter: In your cover letter, express your passion for terrestrial ecology and your management experience.
-Discuss how your skills align with the role's requirements, particularly your ability to lead a team and deliver impactful projects.
+Discuss how you can contribute to APEM's goals and your vision for leading a team in Scotland.

 How to prepare for a job interview at APEM